sambit2/sambit2.github.io/_posts/2018-09-11-EC-TEL-Sambit.md

 ---
 layout: post
-tags: [conference, blog, EC-TEL, PhD]
+tags: [conference, blog, EC-TEL, PhD, mmla, collaboration]
 title:  A peek into EC-TEL 2018 through my lens
+subtitle: My first Conference memories...
+css: "/css/index.css"
+bigimg:
+  - "/img/EC-TEL2018.jpg" : "Presentation in EC-TEL Conference 2018, Leeds, UK"
 ---

 **(Note: Please skip the first two paragraphs if you want to only read about my experience in the EC-TEL conference itself right from  Day 1)**